wh-alice/mig_visualstudio/vs/reference/how-to--generate-an-xml-snippet-from-an-xml-schema.md

 ---
-title: "How to: Generate an XML Snippet From an XML Schema | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Generate an XML Snippet From an XML Schema" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"